anandamuri/earthdailypic/README.md

 ## What it does

 - Runs daily at 13:00 UTC
-- Downloads the EPIC image closest to Ann Arbor, Michigan
+- Downloads a random EPIC image of Earth
 - Updates this README with the latest image and its metadata
 - If NASA's EPIC API does not publish a new image, the script will display the most recent available image.